-If you are thinking about filing bankruptcy, there will be a lot of numbers involved: Your income, debts, value of things you own (assets) and more.
+If you are thinking about filing bankruptcy, there will be a lot of numbers involved: Your income, debts, the value of your possessions and more.
 And beyond that, there are three other very important numbers: 7, 11 and 13.
-They refer to the chapters of the bankruptcy code that your case may be filed under.
+They refer to the chapters of the bankruptcy code under which your case may be filed.
 It’s important you understand the difference between these three types of bankruptcy.
 To help you do so, here are some basics.

 Chapter 7 Bankruptcy

 Chapter 7 bankruptcy is often referred to as “straight” bankruptcy.
-Under this type of bankruptcy, most debtors are able to discharge (eliminate) their unsecured debts very quickly.
-Unsecured debts are debts like personal loans or credit cards where there is no collateral for the loan.
+Under this type of bankruptcy, most debtors can eliminate their unsecured debts quickly by surrendering their assets.
+Unsecured debts are debts like personal loans or credit cards that have no collateral for the loan.

 Chapter 11 Bankruptcy